- About Ateneum

 Where can I buy tickets?

-The ticket counter is situated on the ground floor of the museum to the left when entering through the front doors on Kaivokatu street.
+The ticket counter is situated on the ground floor of the museum.
 The side entrance in the Ateneuminkuja alley is accessible by wheelchair and can also be used by groups and advance ticket holders.
 Advance tickets can be purchased from Lippupalvelu: www.lippupalvelu.fi

 Is it possible to reserve a guided tour for groups?